thiggy01/change-gdm-background/README.md

 default configuration of gdm3 before using the script.

-This tool was made specifically to work with Ubuntu 20.04 as it now bundles all configuration files inside the a .gresource file.
+This tool was made specifically to work with Ubuntu 20.04 as it now bundles all configuration files inside a .gresource file.

 If you are going to set an image file that has spaces in its file name or folders, remember to scape them with backslashes.